Meet the Largest Snakes in North America and Discover Where They Live

 • Diet: Small mammals and birds.

-The eastern diamondback rattlesnake is the largest venomous snake in North America and one of the heaviest snakes on the continent, with some individuals exceeding eight feet in length and weighing over 10 pounds.
+The Eastern diamondback rattlesnake is the largest venomous snake in North America and one of the heaviest snakes on the continent, with some individuals exceeding 8 feet in length and weighing over 10 pounds.
 It is instantly recognizable by its bold diamond-shaped dorsal pattern and characteristic rattling tail.

-These snakes are found primarily in the southeastern United States, inhabiting dry, sandy areas such as pine flatwoods, scrublands, and coastal dunes.
+Eastern diamondback rattlesnakes are found primarily in the Southeastern United States, inhabiting dry, sandy areas such as pine flatwoods, scrublands, and coastal dunes.
 They require large, undisturbed tracts of land to thrive, often relying on gopher tortoise burrows for shelter.
-Unfortunately, eastern diamondbacks are increasingly threatened by habitat loss due to urban development, agriculture, and forestry practices that eliminate the open-canopy habitats on which they depend.
-Conservationists are working to raise awareness about the ecological importance of the eastern diamondback and to protect the longleaf pine ecosystems it inhabits.
+Unfortunately, Eastern diamondbacks are increasingly threatened by habitat loss due to urban development, agriculture, and forestry practices that eliminate the open-canopy habitats on which they depend.
+Conservationists are working to raise awareness about the ecological importance of the Eastern diamondback and to protect the longleaf pine ecosystems it inhabits.

 Texas indigo snakes are large-bodied, very long snakes with a base color of iridescent black scales and brown speckles.

-The Texas indigo snake is the longest native snake on the continent.
+The Texas indigo snake is among the longest native snakes in North America, but the Eastern indigo snake holds the record for the longest.

 • Size: Up to 8 feet